rameshkoppisetti/Whatsapp_Project/README.md

 ![](assets/whclone4.png)

-Whatsapp Clone provides an in depth view of implementation on how to create a full-stack, mobile, hybrid web application from scratch.
-This repository covers implementation of 3 major platform's mainly Android, IOS & Web using React Native & MERN stack 🔥.
+Whatsapp Clone provides an overview on how to create a full-stack web application from scratch.
+This repository covers implementation of Whatsapp web using Google signin⚡.

 ### You can see the following features in action in this repository,
 * *Google Authentication*